 Huggabee Cuddle Me is a pillow sleeve that you slip your arm through, then provides a cushion between your arm and baby’s head.
 Much more comfortable for you, and I’m sure it’s much more comfortable for the baby too.
-We should embrace anything that makes us more comfortable.
+Let’s embrace anything that makes us more comfortable!

 7. A quality breast pump